huaying/instagram-crawler/README.md

 # Instagram Crawler [![Build Status](https://travis-ci.org/huaying/instagram-crawler.svg?branch=master)](https://travis-ci.org/huaying/instagram-crawler)

+Below is what you can do with this program:
-1. Get Instagram posts/profile/hashtag data without using Instagram API. `crawler.py`
+- Get Instagram posts/profile/hashtag data without using Instagram API. `crawler.py`
-2. Like posts automatically. `liker.py`
+- Like posts automatically. `liker.py`

 This crawler could fail due to updates on instagram’s website.
 If you encounter any problems, please contact me.